cmccormick42/Ncaa14MixmatchViewer/README.md

 - Enter in a file name or select an existing file.
 - Click Save.

-Your saved file should now be ready to be used in the AST file.
+Your saved file should now be ready to be used in the AST editor.